RTEMS/rtems-docs/cpu-supplement/sparc_v8_stacks_regwin.rst

 .. comment SPDX-License-Identifier: CC-BY-SA-4.0

-.. comment Permission granted by the original author (Peter Magnusson) to
+.. comment Permission granted by the original author (Peter S. Magnusson) to
 .. comment convert this page to Rest and include in the RTEMS Documentation.
 .. comment This content is no longer online and only accessible at
 .. comment https://web.archive.org/web/20120205014832/https://www.sics.se/~psm/sparcstack.html